 To Make Onion Juice

-Peel your onions, cut them in pieces (8 pieces for a very large onion), put them in a food processor and reduce them to mush Put the mush through a clean, wet dish towel (the towel will end up a bit stained).
+Peel your onions, cut them in pieces (8 pieces for a very large onion), put them in a food processor and reduce them to mush.
+Put the mush through a clean, wet dish towel (the towel will end up a bit stained).
 To do that, you pour the onion juice and mush into the middle of the towel, holding up the edges.
 When the really liquid part has gone through into the bowl underneath, you pull the edges together so that what is left is a ball of onion mush wrapped in a dish towel.
 Squeeze until the juice is out.
 You should get just over a cup of juice per pound of onion.

 To Make Cilantro Juice

 Take cilantro (green coriander, aka chinese parsley, as distinguished from coriander, which is the seed).
-Grind it in an electric spice grinder or mash it in a mortar and pestle; use a food processor if you are making a lot Squeeze it through a cloth to give about of cilantro juice from each ounce of cilantro.
+Grind it in an electric spice grinder or mash it in a mortar and pestle with 2 T water per ounce of coriander; use a food processor if you are making a lot.
+Squeeze it through a cloth to give about 2 T of cilantro juice from each ounce of cilantro.

 Andalusian Meatballs